Anna Jobarteh

 Anna Sophie Jobarteh is an English actress.
-She is perhaps best known for portraying the role of Ruth Kirby on the BBC school-based drama Waterloo Road.
+She is perhaps best known for playing Ruth Kirby on the BBC school-based drama Waterloo Road.
 She also played a role in thriller series Paradox in 2009, when she played the role of Dionne Hudson.
 She later starred as Christie in a show called Combat Kids on the CBBC Channel in 2010.

 Career

-Jobarteh began portraying the role of Ruth Kirby in the BBC school-based drama Waterloo Road in September 2010, in the first episode of the sixth series, and her character departed at the end of the series.
-In February 2020, Jobarteh portrayed the role of Kayla Miller in an episode of the BBC soap opera Doctors.
+Jobarteh began playing Ruth Kirby in the BBC school-based drama Waterloo Road in September 2010, in the first episode of the sixth series, and her character departed at the end of the series.
+In February 2020, Jobarteh played Kayla Miller in an episode of the BBC soap opera Doctors.